ImAnshuJoshi/Un-Fold/readme.md

 * All the checks have been made on the frontend side for email and password.
 * A user friendly prompts appear if there is any error while filling the input values.
 2. Home Page :
-* Once the user is signed in, a token is generated, saved in local storage, which helps maintain session activity.
+* Once the user is signed in, a token is generated, saved in local storage and also stored in browser cookie, which helps maintain session activity.
 This token is verified every time the user visits any page.
 * Users can here view all the blogs that can has been posted by the user , can bookmark them .
 It also has a section of categories which includes all the genres of the blogs.
 * Then it has a 3rd section of the blogs by the user whom the logged in user follows.
 3. Blog Page :